Winter Holiday Nutrition Survival Guide | Kyle Byron Nutrition Blog

 11. High intensity exercise (even ten minutes worth) before a treat meal can mitigate or nullify the extra calories.
 Google “Tabata.”

-12. Go carolling.
+12. Go caroling.
 This will burn calories and it’s good clean fun.
 Don’t accept invitations to go inside.
 Instead, get your neighbours to come with you.
 If the police are called, everyone split up and meet back at Mom’s.

 0 Comments